Rankings-Dependent Preferences: A Real Goods Matching Experiment: Introduction

 Following this discussion, we consider agents who have utility from receiving object $x$ that takes the form

 We call $v(x)$ the agent's \emph{fundamental value} for object $x$; this corresponds to the standard economic preferences assumed in typical matching models.
 The second term, $\rho(\text{rank}(x))$, is an additional \emph{rankings-dependent utility} component that is determined by how highly the agent ranked $x$ in their reported preferences.
-Our main assumption is that $\rho(\cdot)$ is a decreasing function, i.e., all else equal, agents receive more utility when they rank an object higher.
+When $\rho(j)=0$ for all $j$, the model reduces to a standard model of preferences.
+In this paper, we investigate the possibility that $\rho$ may not be identically zero, and in particular, that it is a decreasing function; in other words, all else equal, agents receive more utility when they rank an object higher.